PigeonBannerHorizontal1.png

 BIO

-Smith-Stevens' writing has been published widely, including in BOMB Magazine, Literary Hub, Catapult, The Rumpus, Wigleaf, the Evergreen Review, Subtropics, Southampton Review, Joyland, Conjunctions, the New York Times bestselling and Lambda Literary award-winning anthology Not That Bad: Dispatches From Rape Culture (Ed.
+Smith-Stevens' writing has been published in BOMB Magazine, Lit Hub, Catapult, The Rumpus, Wigleaf, the Evergreen Review, Subtropics, Southampton Review, Joyland, Conjunctions, the New York Times bestselling and Lambda Literary award-winning anthology Not That Bad: Dispatches From Rape Culture (Ed.
 Roxane Gay, Harper Collins), Against Death: 35 Essays on Living (Ed.
-Elee Kraljii Gardiner, Anvil Press).
+Elee Kraljii Gardiner, Anvil Press), and others.
 Her work received a Special Mention in The Pushcart Prize XL: Best of the Small Presses, was selected as a Notable Essay in the 2021 Best American Essays (Ed.
 Alexander Chee), and was twice included in Wigleaf 's Top 50 (Very) Short Fictions.
 She holds a B.A. in literature from Bard College and an M.F.A. in fiction writing from the University of Florida.
-She lives in Brooklyn, NY and is writing a memoir.